gregkolb88/CTF-Write-Ups/TryHackMe/Lian_Yu.md

 ![image](https://github.com/user-attachments/assets/064ab265-36c3-470c-a3c3-7bc8b6554c50)

 Next I run two nmap scans.
 The first one I use -p- to scan all ports instead of the top 1000, I use -T5 to speed up the scan and use -Pn to skip host discovery.
-This system has five ports open: port 21 for FTP, port 22 for SSH, port 80 for a HTTP server, port 111 for rpcbind, and port 34788 is unknown.
+This system has five ports open: port 21 for FTP, port 22 for SSH, port 80 for a HTTP server, port 111 for rpcbind, and an unknown port 34788.

 ```
 nmap -p- -T5 -Pn 10.10.195.108